Waldo Township, Livingston County, Illinois

 Waldo Township is located in Livingston County, Illinois.
 As of the 2010 census, its population was 255 and it contained 100 housing units.

+History

+On September 12, 1860, the area comprising Waldo Township was split from Nebraska Township and established as Kansas Township.
+Some time later, the name was changed to Waldo Township as there are Kansas-named townships in Edgar and Woodford counties.

 Geography

 According to the 2010 census, the township has a total area of 36.45 sqmi, all land.